jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### A short introduction to the Camel Cards domain

-As an overview, Camel Cards is like Poker, except with a few twists.
-There are also different **types of hands**, like **five of a kind** and **full house**.
-Hands are **ranked** relative to each other, and **winnings** are calculated based on the hand's **rank** and the **bid** made with it.
+The full description and rules for Camel Cards can be found on the [AoC 2023 Day 7 puzzle page](https://adventofcode.com/2023/day/7).
+For our purposes in this article, you just need to know that Camel Cards is like Poker, except with a few twists.
+There are different **types of hands**, like **five of a kind** and **full house**.
+Hands are **ranked** relative to each other according to certain rules on how to assign **strength** to a hand. **Winnings** are calculated based on a hand's **rank** and the **bid** made for it.

-Please go to the [AoC 2023 Day 7 puzzle page](https://adventofcode.com/2023/day/7) to read the full description and rules of Camel Cards.

 ### The non-fluent solution

 I was quite happy with the solution I had ended up using to submit my answers to the Day 7 puzzle.
-Not only did it produce the correct answers that earned me a couple of gold stars, I thought the code was quite clear and expressive.
+Not only did it produce the correct answers that earned me a couple of gold stars, I thought the code was quite clear and expressive because it used language from the puzzle's description.

 This is what I had in the main solution class:
 ```kotlin